 Comprehensive Flood and Stormwater Master Plan

 The Comprehensive Flood and Stormwater Master Plan is the policy that guides flood management, stormwater drainage (detention, retention and sewers), and stormwater quality in the city.
-City Council approved an update to the plan in 2004.
+City Council approved the plan in 2004.